Altinn/app-lib-dotnet/doc/adr/003-signing-customization.md

 -   B3: We should adhere to established standards in our frontend code base.
 -   B4: It should be simple/intuitive to maintain the code base for altinn developers.
 -   B5: We do not know all possible use cases for service owners.
 -   B6: Pit of success should be wide and deep - it should be as hard as possible to configure an app into an unstable / not working state.
-It should be difficult to develop bad UX for app developers.
+It should be difficult to develop bad UX as an app developer.
 -   B7: Backwards compability

 ## Alternatives considered